How Onboarding and Retention are Connected

 Reflect for a moment about your organization’s new employee experience.
 You’ve spent considerable time, energy and money to find the “right people.”
 But does your onboarding process reflect the caliber of employee you actually want to retain?
 The first interactions with new employees – the pre-boarding and onboarding stages – set the tone for the relationship.

 This first impression can lead to a long-lasting engaged employee or it can make the employee question their decision to join the company and start looking elsewhere.
 Most new employees decide whether to stay or go within the first 90 days.

-Modern employees expect onboarding to be as graceful and seamless as ordering something from Amazon.
+Modern employees expect onboarding to be as graceful and seamless as ordering a favorite product from Amazon.
 Is your onboarding experience welcoming, thoughtful and engaging?
 Does it excite and engage your new hires?